 Here we go!
 Let me share a little bit of Galle’s history and background and then dive into my list of amazing things to see and do in Galle!

 Galle was a major port city established by the Portuguese in the 16th century (1589) under their rules.
 The city was then taken over by Dutch in the 18th century, who upgraded the fortification their predecessor once built.
-At one time, the fort was a first-class, a strategic facility for trade, transportation, and defense.
+At one time, the fort was a first-class, strategic facility for trade, transportation, and defense.
 After Dutch’s defeat in the Napoleonic Wars, the city fell into British hands in 1796.
 The new power continued to use Galle as a major trade hub for Ceylon tea until Colombo’s rapid development overtook Galle’s status later in the century.

 Geographically, Galle has the advantage of having a good natural harbor, as well as a convenient location of sea routes that connects European and Middle Eastern countries with Southeast Asia and beyond.
 Regarding the fort, it started out small and expanded dramatically over the years of development.
-European engineering technology was employed under the British rule to install a sophisticated sewer system, flushing out waste by tides that is still in use today!
+European engineering technology was employed under British rule to install a sophisticated sewer system, flushing out waste by tides that is still in use today!

 When Colombo took the spotlight and became the head of the country’s economic train, Galle slipped into the background for a period of time as Sri Lanka moved forward to independence.
 The upside, however, is allowing Galle to keep its old colonial townscape almost completely intact, and preserving its tranquil and historic charm.

 Today, the city still serves as a minor port, as you may see a few giant container ships parked offshore of the Galle Harbour.
 The more exciting transformation, to us, was the influx of money and foreign population in the past few decades.
-Expats and Colombo elites were drawn into Galle, and renovated the many historic properties in the Old Town, turning them into beautiful residences, followed by boutiques, hips bars, chich stores, and restaurants to couple with their lifestyle.
+Expats and Colombo elites were drawn into Galle, and renovated the many historic properties in the Old Town, turning them into beautiful residences, followed by boutiques, hip bars, chich stores, and restaurants to couple with their lifestyle.
 The sleepy town has become a trendy enclave with a sizable foreign population and a perfect getaway from the hustle and bustle of Colombo.

 Where to stay in Galle